Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

 \subsection{Hadron decayed electron background}

-Electrons from di-electron decays of light vector mesons ($\rho$, $\omega$, $\phi$), heavy quarkonium decays ($\jpsi$, $\Upsilon$), Drell-Yan processes, and kaon semi-leptonic decays ($\Ke$) are additional sources of background which should be subtracted to study the semileptionc decays of open heavy flavors.
+Electrons from di-electron decays of light vector mesons ($\rho$, $\omega$, $\phi$), heavy quarkonium decays ($\jpsi$, $\Upsilon$), Drell-Yan processes, and kaon semi-leptonic decays ($\Ke$) are additional sources of background which need to be subtracted in order to obtain electrons from semileptonic decays of open heavy flavors.

-Inclusive $\jpsi$ spectra have been measured in $p$+$p$ collisions at mid-rapidity by both the STAR~\cite{STAR:jpsi} and PHENIX~\cite{PHENIX:jpsi} collaborations, and the combined $\jpsi$ $\pt$ spectra are parametrized with the Tsallis statistics~\cite{ref:TS, ref:TS1, ref:TS2}.
+Inclusive $\jpsi$ spectra have been measured in 200 GeV $p$+$p$ collisions at mid-rapidity by both the STAR~\cite{STAR:jpsi} and PHENIX~\cite{PHENIX:jpsi} collaborations, and the combined $\jpsi$ $\pt$ spectra are parametrized with the Tsallis statistics~\cite{ref:TS, ref:TS1, ref:TS2}.
 The $\jpsi$ rapidity distribution is from PYTHIA~\cite{STAR:jpsip}.
-Since decayed electrons from non-prompt $\jpsi$ are one of the components of bottom-decayed electrons, the FONLL+CEM calculations~\cite{ref:fcem, ref:QCDCB} are used to remove the non-prompt $\jpsi$ contribution from the inclusive $\jpsi$ sample. $\jpsi$ particles are generated according to the parameterized $\pt$ spectrum, after removing the non-prompt $\jpsi$ contribution, and EvtGen~\cite{ref:evtgen} is utilized to describe their decay to electrons.
-In this process, we assume that $\jpsi$ is unpolarized, which is consistent with the STAR measurement~\cite{STAR:jpsipnew}.
+Since decayed electrons from non-prompt $\jpsi$ are one of the components of bottom-decayed electrons, the FONLL+CEM calculations~\cite{ref:fcem, ref:QCDCB} are used to remove the non-prompt $\jpsi$ contribution from the inclusive $\jpsi$ spectrum.
+The fraction of non-prompt $\jpsi$ to inclusive $\jpsi$ starts from 0.02 ($\pm 0.01$) and increases with increasing $\jpsi$ $\pt$, becoming up to 0.18 ($\pm 0.06$) for $\pt=11.75\, \rm{GeV}/c$. $\jpsi$ mesons are generated according to the parametrized $\pt$ spectrum, after removing the non-prompt $\jpsi$ contribution, and EvtGen~\cite{ref:evtgen} is utilized to describe their decays to electrons.
+In this procedure, $\jpsi$ is assumed to be unpolarized, which is consistent with the STAR measurement~\cite{STAR:jpsipnew}.
 The $\jpsi$ decayed electron cross section is represented by the dot-dashed line in Fig.~\ref{Fig:HDE}.

-The $\Upsilon$ decayed electron contribution is estimated in a similar way as that for the $\jpsi$ except the input $\Upsilon$ spectrum and rapidity.
-The $\pt$ spectra of $\Upsilon$ states are parameterized with the following function: $f=C \times \frac{\pt}{e^{\pt/T}+1}$, where the values of the $T$ and $C$ parameters are taken from Ref.~\cite{ref:Pengfei:thesis}.
+The $\Upsilon$ decayed electron contribution is estimated in a similar way as that for the $\jpsi$ except that the $\Upsilon$ spectrum and rapidity distributions are used as inputs.
+The $\pt$ spectra of $\Upsilon$ states are parametrized with the following function: $f=C \times \frac{\pt}{e^{\frac{\pt}{T}}+1}$, where the values of the $T$ and $C$ (free parameters) are taken from Ref.~\cite{ref:Pengfei:thesis}.
 The rapidity distribution of $\Upsilon$ is parametrized with the Gaussian-like function mentioned in Sec.~\ref{sec:pho:ele:id}.
 The cross section of the electrons from $\Upsilon$ decay is represented by the dotted line in Fig.~\ref{Fig:HDE}.